mmuller88/mmblog/content/cdk-bitbucket-pipeline-2-eng/index.md

 Hi CDK folks.

-A few months ago I told you about my exciting project to build a fully functional [CDK BitBucket Staging Pipeline](https://martinmueller.dev/cdk-bitbucket-pipeline).
+A few months ago I told you about my exciting project to build a [CDK BitBucket Staging Pipeline](https://martinmueller.dev/cdk-bitbucket-pipeline-eng).
 Since then, a lot has happened and we have continued to develop the pipeline.

 ## Problems with CDK cross-stack references